 |-1||500||Internal Server Error - there was an issue with the API server.
 Contact APSIS support with the request details to get this resolved.|

-|-2||400||Validation Error - One or more parameters in the request are invalid|
+|-2||400||Validation Error - One or more parameters in the request are invalid.|

-|-3||404||Not Found - the URL is incorrect and no API method is found to deal with the request|
+|-3||404||Not Found - the URL is incorrect and no API method is found to deal with the request.|

-|-4||401||Unauthorized - lack of access rights to perform the API request, for example using an invalid API key|
+|-4||401||Unauthorized - lack of access rights to perform the API request, for example using an invalid API key.|

-|-5||503||Busy - the API server is currently not available|
+|-5||503||Busy - the API server is currently not available.|

-|-6||503||API Disabled - the API service is temporarily offline for maintenance and not available at the moment.|
+|-6||503||API Disabled - the API service is temporarily offline for maintenance and is not available at the moment.|

 |-7||503||Bad Request - the request is badly formatted|

-|-8||405||Method not allowed - the API method is not allowed for given request|
+|-8||405||Method not allowed - the API method is not allowed for the given request.|

 It is best practice to be able to handle all these response codes.